rubocop/rails-style-guide/README.md

 * Each controller action should (ideally) invoke only one method other than an initial find or new.
 * Share no more than two instance variables between a controller and a view.
+* Helper methods (e.g. :authenticate_user) should be marked as private, while only the actions themselves should be public.

 ## Models